AdobeDocs/dynamic-media-classic.en/help/using/training-services.md

 ---
 # Adobe Training Services{#adobe-training-services}

-Dynamic Media Classic offers training in the form of video training, instructor-led workshops and web sessions, and demos.
+Dynamic Media Classic offers training in the form of video training, instructor-led workshops and Web sessions, and demos.

 ## Adobe Training Services